Anamm15/Personal-Productivity-Tracker/README.md

-# 🚀 Ascend: Productivity & Goal Tracker
+# 🚀 Productivity & Goal Tracker

 **Ascend** is not just another to-do list app.
 It is a holistic productivity platform designed to help users bridge the gap between daily tasks and long-term life goals.
 Built entirely on the **Next.js** ecosystem, it combines granular task management with high-level goal tracking, visualization, and customizable aesthetics to keep users motivated.